 - In the New World of Darkness, the animistic nature of The Shadow means that there is conceivably a spirit for everything.
 Mages well-versed in the Spirit Arcanum can awaken the dormant spirits in just about anything.
 Mages with Death and Matter can also cause a ghost to possess and animate anything physical (commonly used with a Golem or other construct but also for something like a self-driving car).

-- Wraith, the original ghost game from White Wolf, had the Arcanos of Inhabit, which allowed wraiths to possess and manipulate technology (and well as create spectral Artifacts) from beyond the Shroud.
+- Wraith: The Oblivion, the original ghost game from White Wolf, has the Arcanos of Inhabit, which allows wraiths to possess and manipulate technology (as well as create ghostly Artifacts) from beyond the Shroud.

-- Orpheus, the sequel to Wraith, features a character splat whose signature power is possessing machines.
+- Orpheus, the sequel to Wraith, features a character splat called the Haunter whose signature power is possessing machines.

 - The animistic nature of the New World of Darkness spirit world originated with the equally animistic Umbra of the Old World of Darkness, in which every object, plant, rock, concept, and emotion has a corresponding spirit somewhere.
 Shapeshifters like to "awaken" the spirits of weapons and mind-altering plants to turn them into magical items, and the Glass Walkers tribe of werewolves does the same with their computers, cars, and cell phones.
 Another option is convincing some other spirit to take up permanent residence in a weapon or machine, with similar results.

 - Magic: The Gathering tends to do this with auras that enchant artifacts.

 - Deadlands: You bet.
 Mad gadgets are easily infested by "gremlins" that deliberately cause malfunctions.